Contract opportunities, prequalification processes and supplier expectations.

 - criteria for the rejection of economic operators

 - economic and financial standing

 The contract notice will give details of who to contact for the contract specific pre-qualification pack and further details about any specific requirements being used in the pack

 Strategic Alignment Review Tool (StART)

-The Highways Agency uses StART in the pre-qualification process for certain high-value contracts.
+Highways England uses StART in the pre-qualification process for certain high-value contracts.
 These tend to be larger value, major projects such as Managing Agents Contracts or Technology Maintenance Contracts.
-The StART assessment helps both the Highways Agency and service supply companies by:
+The StART assessment helps both Highways England and service supply companies by:

 - identifying business strengths and areas for development that are essential to perform a wide range of work

-- ensuring companies know what is required to complete Highways Agency contracts
+- ensuring companies know what is required to complete Highways England contracts

 Contract notices state when the StART process will be applied and how to apply for a contract without an existing assessment and StART score.
 Many suppliers for larger contracts have already been through the process and received a StART score.
 The StART process is regularly reviewed and suppliers will be reassessed periodically.